Metro Vancouver and the Lower Mainland offer some amazing golfing opportunities, including some of the best golf courses in the world.

 Redwoods Golf Course

-- Claiming to be the best golf destination in Langley, fairways are surrounded by tall trees and views of mountains.
-The practice area contains a regular driving range.
+The Redwoods Golf Course is located at 22011-88th Avenue in Langley.
+The course is a par 71 with a total yardage of 6516 from its most difficult tees.
+Claiming to be the best golf destination in Langley, fairways are surrounded by intimidating trees and wonderful views of mountains.
+The practice area contains a regular driving range that’s good for warming up.

 Sandpiper Resort Golf Course